-Description: This exit point is called for the CHANGE command, and allows you to reject the operation.
+Description: This exit point is called for the CHANGE command when issued by a list subscriber.
+It is NOT called for CHANGE commands originating from the list owner or node administrator on behalf of a subscriber.
+This exit point allows you to reject the operation.
 If you return the value 1, LISTSERV rejects the operation.

-Name: DEL FILTER
+Name: DEL_FILTER

-Parameters: One or two; target e-mail address '15'x originator's address
+VM Parameters: One or two; target e-mail address '15'x originator's address